Azure/terraform/provider/CONTRIBUTE.md

 ## How to contribute to the Azure RM provider

+*Note: we also invite you to read the official documentation about developing a provider [here](https://www.terraform.io/docs/plugins/basics.html#developing-a-plugin)*

 First you need to pick [an issue on the provider](https://github.com/terraform-providers/terraform-provider-azurerm/issues) by commenting the issue and saying that you're going to work on that, to make sure that HashiCorp people who maintain the repository and will review your contribution are aware that you are going to work on that.

 *Note: if there is no issue for the problem you are trying to solve, you can create one.*